 In a way it's become mainstream.
-It's got huge commercially – big labels.
+It's gotten huge commercially—big labels.
 And there are many people who think that's not a good thing, in the sense that it's watered down, the whole philosophy of it.
 Anyway, just because it's so widespread I wanted to do something that engaged with that.
-And many of the guys I photographed, they're not all necessarily traditional, pure black metal; there's lots of sub-categories.
-Some purists say: "There's only this way that matters and the other way is fake."
-So black metal, death metal, thrash metal – basically I just wanted to photograph Norwegian brutal music in a brutal way.
+And many of the guys I photographed, they're not all necessarily traditional, pure black metal; there are lots of sub-categories.
+Some purists say: "There's only this way that matters, and the other way is fake."
+So black metal, death metal, thrash metal—basically, I just wanted to photograph Norwegian brutal music in a brutal way.

 Is this project a sort of tribute to the bands?

-Some of them are from that old era, but yeah, a lot of the younger generation too.
-In a way, what people abroad associate with Norwegian black metal would be the early guys, like Varg Vikernes and those guys who did the whole satanic thing and burnt churches.
-But in reality, most of these guys doing the stuff today – even those from that era now – a lot of them are fathers and are going hiking on the weekend, you know, they drive nice cars.
+Some of them are from that old era, but yeah, a lot of the younger generation, too.
+In a way, what people abroad associate with Norwegian black metal would be the early guys, like Varg Vikernes and those guys who did the whole satanic thing and burned churches.
+But in reality, most of these guys doing the stuff today—even those from that era now—a lot of them are fathers and are going hiking on the weekend, you know, they drive nice cars.

-Does the whole satanic thing not exist any more, then?
+Does the whole satanic thing not exist any longer, then?